Brass Ensemble

 Brandon Pauley

-Pauley began his work for a Doctor of Music degree in the Fall of 2016 at the University of Illinois at Urbana-Champaign.
-During his first year at UIUC, he served as the principal trumpet of the University of Illinois Wind Symphony, while also performing with the university’s jazz, orchestral, and contemporary music ensembles.
-In the Fall of 2016, Pauley earned a Master of Music degree from Wichita State University, where he served as a graduate student assistant.
-While at WSU, he was a winner of the university’s Concerto Competition and performed Vivaldi’s Concerto in C with the university orchestra.
+Between 2016 and 2018, Pauley studied trumpet performance at the University of Illinois at Urbana-Champaign.
+While at UIUC, he performed with the University of Illinois Wind Symphony, along with the university’s jazz, orchestral, and contemporary music ensembles.
+In the Spring of 2016, Pauley earned a Master of Music degree from Wichita State University, where he served as a graduate student assistant under Dr. Mark Laycock.
+While at WSU, he was a winner of the university’s Concerto Competition and performed Vivaldi’s Concerto in C Major with the university orchestra.
 In 2014, Pauley earned a Bachelor of Music degree from Texas State University.
 Some of his most notable trumpet mentors include Charles Daval, Ronald Romm, Tito Carrillo, David Hunsicker, and Keith Winking.